-When comparing Descent: Journeys in the Dark vs Eclipse, the Slant community recommends Eclipse for most people.
+When comparing Descent: Journeys in the Dark vs Eclipse, the Slant community recommends Descent: Journeys in the Dark for most people.
 In the question“What are the best board games?”
-Eclipse is ranked 21st while Descent: Journeys in the Dark is ranked 46th.
-The most important reason people chose Eclipse is:
+Descent: Journeys in the Dark is ranked 23rd while Eclipse is ranked 25th.
+The most important reason people chose Descent: Journeys in the Dark is:

 Ranked in these QuestionsQuestion Ranking

 Pro Accessible and easy to learn game systems

 While the actual rule book may not be the most organized manual in the world, the gameplay systems themselves are very simple to grasp, even for new players.
 Thanks to being both intuitive and easy to follow, anyone can join in on the fun.